adimail/sisypus/README.md

 # Sisyphus

-Sisyphus is a terminal-based task manager with a simple, interactive interface for managing daily, weekly, monthly, and annual goals.
-It helps you stay organized and track your progress without distractions.
+Sisyphus is a minimal terminal-based to do list app.

-## Libraries Used
+## Dependencies

-- [gocui](https://github.com/awesome-gocui/gocui): A minimalist Go library for building terminal-based user interfaces.
+- [gocui](https://github.com/awesome-gocui/gocui): Go library for building terminal-based user interfaces.

 ## Screenshots